 Every year the industry's biggest names gather in Las Vegas to show us a glimpse of the devices and innovations that will define the months to come in consumer technology.
 Now, realizing not every product we've seen at CES will necessarily get a release date, the fun is in watching the announcements and recognizing the trends and hints of what's to come.
 Here's our selection of the 10 most promising or downright cool products we found at CES 2017.

 When choosing the right laptop it all comes down to what you are willing to spend and what you plan to use it for.
-After looking at several of the best devices this year and analyzing dozens of professional reviews, we bring you the best of the best in a handful of popular categories: budget, ultraportables, gaming, workstations and Chromebooks.
+After looking this year's releases and analyzing hundreds of expert and user reviews, we bring you the best of the best in a handful of popular categories.

 With today's cutting-edge PC hardware, a top quality monitor has never been more important.
 As features such as high refresh rates, 4K displays, ultrawide screens, and syncing technologies become more common, users need to choose wisely.
 To make picking the right monitor easier, here are our favorites in a handful of distinct categories.